ingmarpeters/Machine-Finder-App/README.md

 ### Search Device

 #### New Ticket
-First time you open a ticket, you may search for a machine (stored in you Sunshine table).
+The frst time you open a ticket, you may search for a machine (stored in your Sunshine table).
 Machine details will be shown in a table.

 <img src="Documentation/search_result.png" width=50% border=1/>